isomerpages/moh-hib/_help-and-resources/Implementation Support.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Picture2.jpg">
 </div>
-<p>*<em>The Ministry of Health (MOH) does not endorse, recommend, or guarantee the quality of any organisation, individual or service mentioned herein.
+<p>Note: <em>The Ministry of Health (MOH) does not endorse, recommend, or guarantee the quality of any organisation, individual or service mentioned herein.
 Users are advised to conduct their own due diligence and exercise judgement in selecting service providers.</em>
 </p>
 <p></p>